cos301-2019-se/A-Recognition/Database_Manager/README.md

     ]
 }
 ```
----

-#### /register
+#### register
-Endpoint used to add users to the system.
+Function used to add users to the system.
 The request containing the details
 should be a JSON object as follows:

 Example: